calli-eve/eve-pi/README.md

 Longitude starts at some point from 0 and ends at Tau (6.283...) after going around the planet.

 To translate the coordinates to 2D plane one could use Azimuthal equidistant projection.
 With this service we will just render a webgl sphere and place the pins directly on it.
 To access the render click the planet icon.

+## CCP Copyright notice related to all CCP owned assets

+EVE Online and the EVE logo are the registered trademarks of CCP hf.
+All rights are reserved worldwide.
+All other trademarks are the property of their respective owners.
+EVE Online, the EVE logo, EVE and all associated logos and designs are the intellectual property of CCP hf.
+All artwork, screenshots, characters, vehicles, storylines, world facts or other recognizable features of the intellectual property relating to these trademarks are likewise the intellectual property of CCP hf.
+CCP hf. has granted permission to [insert your name or site name] to use EVE Online and all associated logos and designs for promotional and information purposes on its website but does not endorse, and is not in any way affiliated with, [insert name or site name].
+CCP is in no way responsible for the content on or functioning of this website, nor can it be liable for any damage arising from the use of this website.